SimplyBuilt/activejob-retriable/README.md

 class](https://github.com/SimplyBuilt/activejob-retriable/blob/master/test/dummy/app/jobs/rescue_job.rb#L8)
 for an example.

+## Exception Callbacks

+Much like `ActiveJob` itself, retriable introduces some callbacks for exception handling.
+Your job class can define `before_exception`, `after_exception` and `around_exception` callbacks.

+Retriable will also set the value of `current_exception` to the actual exception.
+This way, direct access to the exception is possible from within a callback.
+This may be useful for error reporting and other needs.

 ## Retriable with ActionMailer

 If you want `ActionMailer` delivery jobs to use `Retriable`, you have to